ablaom/ablaom.github.io/_posts/2017-10-06-what-do-data-scientists-do.md

 categories: general
 ---

-Data scientists perform many services, ranging from data infrastructure design and management to data analysis of various sorts.
+Data scientists perform services ranging from data infrastructure design and management, to data analysis of various kinds.
 In my consulting I focus on the data analysis side, and in particular on so-called machine learning tasks, which is what I will discuss here.